Whistory

 A repair was made to the N in metropolitan, shifting occurred in the facial stamp in MP10.
 Considerable studies have been recorded of lettering and dating compared to dated military issues.

-Last of the cast top caps was the MP11 and viewed here as a closing set of full and close up.
+Lastly, of the cast top caps was the MP11 and viewed here as a closing set of full and close-up.

 Conclusions:

-You see that there were improvements and Martin Gilchrist did a wonderful job of recognizing a tremendous opportunity to track and stabilize a run of whistles that were made for decades, thereby creating a ladder to climb throughout time.
-Doing so created more opportunities to fill in gaps and spin off whistles, feathering into a wide array of whistle variations — all based on the iconic Metropolitan series.
+You see that there were graduated improvements and Martin Gilchrist joining forces with Simon Topman, did a wonderful job of recognizing a tremendous opportunity to track and stabilize a run of whistles that were made for decades, thereby creating a ladder to climb throughout time.
+Doing so provided more opportunities to fill in gaps and spin off whistles, feathering into a wide array of whistle variations — all from the iconic Metropolitan series.

-The pivotal Metropolitan name has its own spin offs as mentioned earlier with Prison, Asylum, GPO ( general post office ) Truancy and others.
+The pivotal Metropolitan name has its own spin-offs as mentioned earlier with Prison, Asylum, GPO (general post office) Truancy, prisons and others.
 Beyond that comes even further spin offs that would be based on Constabularies, Burghs, Boroughs, Counties, Shires, wonderful variety.
-The impact of this category has far reached effects in the world of whistle collecting beyond police issues, a tremendous stimulus to branch out into other whistles.
+The impact of this category has far reached effects in the world of whistle collecting and study beyond police issues, a tremendous stimulus to branch out into other whistles.

 TWG